tthcanthus/MFoC/README.md

-# mixture of varying coefficient compositional linear regression
+# mixture of varying coefficient compositional linear regressions
 Code and Data for TT H and HJ C "Mixture of Varying-coefficient Compositional Linear Regression and Its Application to Industrial Structure - PM2.5 Data", in review.